Shivam101/Android-App-Samples/README.md

 Android-App-Samples
 ===================

-Samples of previously developed apps and app samples on Android
+Previously developed app samples on Android using APIs like Maps, Sensor APIs, Intents etc